 The visit to the Demilitarized Zone (DMZ) was definitely the highlight of our trip to Seoul.
 A chance to visit the world’s most intense and dangerous international border, who wouldn’t like that?

 Unfortunately, we had to sacrifice our tour to the Joint Security Area (JSA) thanks to the 105th birthday celebrations of Kim Il-sung.
-Although we only got to see the DMZ, we thoroughly enjoyed it.
+Although we only got to see the DMZ, it was totally worth it.

 How To Get To The DMZ?

 There are many DMZ tour operators that are licensed to conduct these tours.
-We booked ourselves with Cosmojin and I can honestly recommend them.
-As these tours as incredibly popular, make sure that you book well in advance with whichever operator.
+We booked ourselves with Cosmojin.
+As these tours as incredibly popular, make sure that you book well in advance or it’s just easier to book a DMZ tour package from Trazy.

 The DMZ is a strip of land, like a buffer zone, between North Korea and South South Korea.
 It was created through an agreement between North Korea, China and the United Nations in 1953.
 The DMZ is 250 kms long, and about 4 kms wide – 2 kms on each side of the militarized line.